Skip to main content

 While blocks aren’t required, they’re useful for keeping things organized.
 For example, you might group all your footer text into a block called Footer.

-Import copy as a block
+Add copy as a block from Figma

-Import text as a block:
+Add text items as a block:

 1. Select the text layers you want to group in Figma